Vanlightly/kafka-tlaplus/kafka_data_replication/kraft/kip-966/README.md

 ## TLA+ specification

-Be warned, this is a large specification.
+Be warned, this is a large specification which covers almost the entire protocol design rather than a highly abstracted version.

 ### The files